KernelGamut32/terraform-fundamentals-public/exercises/09/README.md

 ```

 The `count = "${var.include_optional_file ?
 1 : 0}"` syntax says: if the `include_optional_file` variable is set to true, we
 want one instance of this object, otherwise we want 0.
-Could you think of another way to produce the same result?
-Hint: it's how
-you had to do it before the `bool` data type appeared.

 We see in our plan output: